 Here’s a synopsis of the Tombstone video’s script to hash out what’s essential to take away.
 Sort of like “Cliff Notes” for the Tombstone Movie!
 It all begins with Wyatt Earp…

-- As settlers moved West, towns sprung up with lots of lawlessness.
-Men were hired to keep the peace when possible.
+- As settlers moved West, towns sprung up with much lawlessness.
+Men were hired to keep peace when possible.
 Wyatt Earp held that position in Dodge City, Kansas.
-His technique was talk first, if that didn't work then clubbing heads with his pistol handle.
+His technique was talk first.
+If that didn’t work, then clubbing heads with his pistol handle.

-- A cattleman who suffered from his pistol butting came up behind him one day about to shoot.
+- A cattleman who suffered from his pistol butting came up behind him one day, about to shoot.
 A man named John Henry Holliday quickly intervened, shooting the cattleman down.
-Doc Holliday saving Wyatt's life began a life-long friendship between the two.
+Doc Holliday saving Wyatt’s life began their life-long friendship.

-- After that Wyatt meets his brothers & their wives in Tombstone: Virgil & Allie, and Morgan & Louisa.
-By Wyatt's side is his common-law wife, Mattie (who's craving Laudanum).
-They're in town to begin gambling concessions & mining investments.
+- After that Wyatt meets his brothers & their wives in Tucson: Virgil & Allie, and Morgan & Louisa.
+By Wyatt’s side is his common-law wife, Mattie (who’s craving Laudanum).
+They’re going to Tombstone to begin gambling concessions & mining investments.

-- At the same time Doc Holliday is in Prescott AZ.
-Gambling is his living as he can't continue his profession of dentistry since he contracted tuberculosis.
-His partner is his lover, Hungarian born Kate Horony - known as Big Nose Kate.
+- At the same time Doc Holliday’s in Prescott AZ.
+Gambling is his living, since he can’t continue his dentistry profession after contracting tuberculosis.
+His partner is his lover, Hungarian born Kate Horony, known as Big Nose Kate.

-- Soon after the Earps are in town, Cochise County Sheriff Johnny Behan introduces himself - seems like he's a blow-hard braggart.
+- Soon after the Earps get to Tombstone, Cochise County Sheriff Johnny Behan introduces himself.
+Seems like he’s a blow-hard braggart.

 - Wyatt enters the Oriental Saloon.
-Talks to bartender/owner Milton Joyce, asking why it's so dead.
+Talks to bartender/owner Milton Joyce, asking why it’s so dead.
 He states a dealer took over the gambling, intimidating & abusing everybody.
-Wyatt goes over & confronts him - he's taking over the dealing.
-Wyatt uses his old lawman technique & it works.
+Wyatt goes over, confronting him: he’s taking over the dealing.
+Wyatt uses his old lawman technique, and it works.

-- Doc Holliday shows up in Tombstone, with Kate & meets up with Wyatt.
+- Doc Holliday & Kate show up in Tombstone, meeting up with Wyatt.

-- Virgil appears just as 2 gamblers coming out of the Crystal Palace are in a gunfight.
+- Virgil appears just as two gamblers exiting the Crystal Palace engage in gun-play.
 Marshall White confiscates their guns.
-The stagecoach pulls up & a traveling theater troupe gets out, scheduled to perform.
-An actress, Josephine is with them - she & Wyatt make eye contact.
+The Stagecoach pulls up and a traveling theater troupe gets out, scheduled to perform.
+An actress, Josephine is with them.
+She and Wyatt make eye contact.

-- After the play, Wyatt heads over to the Oriental to earn by dealing Faro.
-Curly Bill, Johnny Ringo & Ike Clanton come in & confront Wyatt & Doc Holliday.
-There's even an exchange in Latin between Ringo & Doc.
-Then there's a memorable & amusing scene between the two.
-Josephine is there with Johnny Behan & inquires about Wyatt.
+- After the play, Wyatt heads to the Oriental to earn by dealing Faro.
+Curly Bill, Johnny Ringo & Ike Clanton come in, confronting Wyatt & Doc Holliday.
+There’s an exchange in Latin between Ringo & Doc.
+There’s a memorable, amusing scene between the two.
+Josephine is there with Johnny Behan, but inquires about Wyatt.

-- The Cowboys are out on Allen Street firing their guns in the air.
-Marshal White confronts Curly Bill.
-Bill shoots the Marshal & Wyatt runs up & cold-cocks him with his pistol.
-There's a confrontation between the Cowboys & Earps, as Curly Bill is hauled off to jail.
+- Wyatt runs up, cold-cocks Bill with his pistol.
+There’s a confrontation between the Cowboys & Earps, as Curly Bill is hauled off to jail.
 Marshall White dies.

 - Curly Bill is released since no one testifies against him.
 Mayor Clum asks Virgil & then Wyatt to take the Sheriff’s job.
 They refuse.
 But the next day Virgil takes a position as “Town Marshal A.T.”
 [Arizona Territory].
 Morgan also was deputized.

-- Wyatt rides his horse into the local mountains.
+- Wyatt rides his horse into local mountains.
 He encounters Josephine (Josie) & they have a flirtatious encounter.
 Could be more, but Wyatt feels guilty.
-He goes back home & Mattie's in bed in a Laudanum high.
+He goes back home & Mattie’s in bed, high on Laudanum.
 He suggests moving on together, having adventure.
-She says he's crazy, and he's put off & disgusted.
+She says he’s crazy.
+He’s put off, disgusted.

 - Wyatt finds Doc in the Oriental playing Poker with Ike Clanton.
-Doc wins & Ike accuses him of cheating.
-There's a ruckus & Virgil steps in to cool it down.
+Doc wins and Ike accuses him of cheating.
+There’s a ruckus.
+Virgil steps in to cool it down.
 As Doc tries to leave he collapses.
-Kate's at his side, as they bring him home.
+Kate’s at his side, as they bring him home.
 Dr. Goodfellow attends to him.

-- In the morning Ike Clanton is still drunk & mouthing off about being cheated.
-More Cowboys are coming into town & things look ominous.
-Wyatt notes this & asks to be sworn as a law officer.
+- In the morning Ike Clanton is still drunk, mouthing off about being cheated.
+More Cowboys come into town.
+Things look ominous.
+Wyatt notes this, asking to be sworn as a law officer.

-- The Cowboys are seen walking the streets together.
-Doc Holliday gets out of bed, finds the Earps & says he's heard Cowboys are gunning for him.
-Wyatt says he shouldn't be concerned, it's not his problem - & Doc is hurt his friend feels that way.
+- The Cowboys are walking the streets together.
+Doc Holliday gets out of bed, finds the Earps & says he’s heard Cowboys are gunning for him.
+Wyatt says he shouldn’t be concerned, it’s not his problem.
+Doc is hurt his friend feels that way.
 The Cowboys go by the OK Corral.
-Milton Joyce finds Virgil, tells him the Cowboys have been saying they're going to take care of him.
+Milton Joyce finds Virgil, tells him the Cowboys have been saying they’re going to take care of him.

-- Wyatt & Virgil discuss the situation - Virgil states the Cowboys are breaking the law, they're armed.
+- Wyatt & Virgil discuss the situation.
+Virgil states the Cowboys are breaking the law, they’re armed.
 Wyatt says wait on it.
-But Virgil makes the call to go to the Cowboys.
+But Virgil makes the call to go find the Cowboys.
 They start walking.
-John Behan intercepts the Earps stating don't worry, I've disarmed them.
-They continue on anyway.
+John Behan intercepts the Earps stating don’t worry, I’ve disarmed them.
+They continue anyway.

 - They arrive at the lot next to the OK Corral & see the Cowboys.
-Virgil announces he's going to arrest them & the gunfight occurs.
-At its finish, Behan, who was nearby, enters & announces that the Earps & Doc are under arrest.
+Virgil announces he’s going to arrest them.
+The gunfight occurs.
+At its finish, Behan, who was nearby, enters announcing that the Earps & Doc are under arrest.
 Wyatt tells him no, not today.

-- The Cowboys' funeral procession goes toward Boot Hill with a banner that says "Murdered on the Streets of Tombstone."
+- The Cowboys’ funeral procession goes toward Boot Hill with a banner saying “Murdered on the Streets of Tombstone.”